mpdannenberg/mrb-streamflow-change/README.md

 #### plot_monthly_climate_contributions_runoff.m
 Calculate contributions of each factor to flow change between mid and late century for each individual region within the MRB

+#### plot_qnat_teleconnection_correlations.m
+Calculate and plot correlations between the "natural" component of MRB flow and seasonal composites of teleconnection indices (Nino3.4, PNA, NAO, and AMO)